cgay/opendylan/documentation/source/library-reference/system/file-system.rst

    :description:

-      In the result, each file is represented by a :class:`<file-locator>` and each directory is represented by a :class:`<directory-locator>`.
+      In the result, each regular file or symbolic link is represented by a :class:`<file-locator>` and each directory is represented by a :class:`<directory-locator>`.
 The "."  and ".." directories are not included in the result.

 .. generic-function:: directory-empty?